vipyan/Quizzical/README.md

 └── vite.config.ts
 ```

+## Code Splitting

+Quizzical uses React's `lazy` and `Suspense` for code splitting.
+Major components (`StartQuiz`, `StartQuestion`, `StartAnswer`) are loaded only when needed, reducing the initial bundle size and improving performance.

 ## Acknowledgements

 - [Open Trivia Database](https://opentdb.com/) for the trivia questions API
--Inspired by Scrimba solo project
+- Inspired by Scrimba solo project